Home Depot – financial resilience, risks, and stock valuation for 2026

-This article examines The Home Depot, Inc., outlines its key revenue sources, reviews the company’s performance for Q1 FY2025, and presents expectations for Q2 FY2025.
-It also includes a technical analysis of HD shares, which forms the basis for a Home Depot stock forecast for calendar 2025.
+This article examines The Home Depot, Inc., outlines the sources of its revenue, summarises the company’s quarterly performance, and presents expectations for the next reporting period.
+It also includes a technical analysis of HD shares, on the basis of which a forecast for Home Depot stock for the 2026 calendar year is developed.

 About The Home Depot, Inc.